 Elizabeth Herridge, former director of the Guggenheim Museum of Las Vegas and current director of the Springs Preserve, juried the competition.
 Wallo received a blue ribbon for her abstract expressionist piece titled "Purple Twilight," seen beside her.
 "It is deeply fulfilling and motivating that my work has been recognized by someone who is such an authority on art," Wallo said.
 The group exhibition is on display until Jan.8th.

-Her CD is Available at CD Baby
+Her CD is Available on Amazon.

 To listen and purchase, click on the CD cover above!
 Karen's CD was previously on sale at Whole Foods Markets in Las Vegas, NV during her time as a Nevada resident.